bigcrimping/bhangmeter/index.md

   </a>
 </p>

-A short time later the blastwave will hit the Bhangmeter V2 at which time it will have completed its mission
+A short time later—depending on the distance from the detonation site—the blast wave reaches the Bhangmeter V2, marking the completion of its mission.
+Its specialized polymer casing provides brief ablative cooling upon impact.

 <p align="center">
   <a href="./assets/img/destruct.png" target="_blank">